top of page

 thoughtful course design.
 We build challenges around these concepts that are goal oriented.

-For example, students learn about inequalities in Math at school (>, <, =).
-But why?
+For example, students always question why they learn about inequalities in Math at school (>, <, =).
 What use are they?

 How large are the classes and is there limited enrolment?